poult-lab/daily-word/english_words_ learning.md

 *As of Friday, nearly 41,000 people have signed the petition exposing the student's alleged academic misconduct.*

-"a written document signed by a large number of people that asks sb in a position of authority to do or change sth"
+"a written document signed by a large number of people that asks sb in a position of authority to do or change sth/请愿"

 [verb] {~ for/against sth | ~ sb (for sth)}